-The VA claims that this new process will make the filing process easier.
-It will be easier, easier for the VA, not the veteran.
+The VA claims that this new process will make the filing process easier, enhancing the quality of life for amputees and their families.
+It will be easier for the VA, not the veteran.

 Fortunately, you can find the new Notice of Disagreement form and many other helpful VA forms here.